Saleh Selim: Early life

-Saleh was born on 11 September 1930 in Dokki, Giza, and his father is Dr. Mohamed Selim, one of the pioneers of Anesthesiology in Egypt.
-Selim's father knew his mother, Zein El Sharaf, when she was undergoing surgery at his hospital.
+Saleh was born on 11 September 1930 in Dokki, Giza, and his father is Dr. Mohamed Selim, a pioneer of Anesthesiology in Egypt.
+Selim's father met his mother, Zein El Sharaf, while she was undergoing surgery at his hospital.
 He married her and she gave birth to three males.
 Saleh was the eldest, followed by Abdel Wahab and Tareq.
-Saleh Selim has been a footballer since childhood.
+Saleh Selim had been a footballer since childhood.
 In Dokki, Giza.
-He joined the Orman junior high school team, then the high school team during his studies at the Saadia school in the same district.
-In 1944 he joined the junior ranks of Al Ahly club after being discovered by Mr. Hassan Kamel, supervisor of the club's team.
+He joined the Orman Junior High School team, then the high school team during his studies at the Saadia school in the same district.

+Playing career

+Club career

+Selim joined Al Ahly club in 1944 as a football player.
+He was discovered by Mr. Hassan Kamel, a supervisor of the club's team.
 He quickly succeeded in proving his presence and talent, and was promoted to the first team at the age of seventeen.
-He played his first game (friendly) in front of the Al Masry club in 1948, and Al Ahly won two goals to one with Saleh scoring the winning goal.
-Though his first official game was against Alexandria in the third week of the Egyptian league championship season of 1948 and Al Ahly achieved victory.
+He played his first game (friendly) in front of Al Masry in 1948, and Al Ahly won 2-1 with Saleh scoring the winning goal.
+His first official game was against Alexandria in the third week of the Egyptian league championship season of 1948 where Al Ahly achieved victory.
+Selim won 9 consecutive League titles with Al Ahly (1948–49 To 1958–59) (Egyptian all-time Record).
+He scored 92 Goals for Al Ahly, 78 in the Egyptian League and 14 in the Egypt Cup.

-Career

-Selim joined Al Ahly club in 1944 as a football player.
-Later, he became the club's football team manager, then a member of the board of directors.
-Due to the fame he gained as a football player, Saleh was dragged into show business and starred in three movies.
-He co-starred in the 1962 film titled "Black Candles" directed by Ezz El-Dine Zulficar, with Nagat El-Sagheera in the leading role where she sang in it her widely known song "Do not lie".
-In 1980, he was elected the president of Al Ahly.
-He was then re-elected five successive times.

-During his presidency, Al-Ahly was elected the African club of the century.
-On 22 May 2001 Saleh received the award in Johannesburg.
-He died in 2002 of liver cancer.

 Saleh Selim was the first Egyptian soccer player in Austria and it was a "transfer-sensation" when he joined Grazer AK and scored 3 goals in 6 championship-games (10/6 with friendly-games included) for the oldest Styrian football club during the 1962–63 season.
+He retired from football in 1967.